Smart Working at the University of St Andrews

 Like many other organisations, the University of St Andrews is embracing these changes by promoting the adoption of different ways of working - approaches that encourage collaboration, productivity and a positive work experience.
 We call these approaches 'Smart Working'.

 Read on to find out more about Smart Working at the University of St Andrews.

 Smart Working is “an approach to organising work that aims to drive greater efficiency and effectiveness, enhancing personal and organisational outcomes through a combination of flexibility, autonomy and collaboration, utilising a range of practices, technologies and working environments.”

 In other words, smart working is about working in the right place, using the right at the right time, depending on the type of work you are doing - which may change during a working day or week.
 It’s also about approaches that facilitate collaboration, use new technology, and which place more emphasis on results than on simply being present.

 We want to create a workplace that gives you the workspaces and tools to do what you do in the most effective way it can be done.
-This is the primary aim of our new Smart Working policy (coming soon).
+This is the primary aim of our new Smart Working Policy (Word, 24 KB).

 There are many potential benefits to Smart Working, both for University and for its staff members.